Morpheus636/zeal-cli/docs/usage.md

 # Usage
 Right now, Zeal_CLI only supports Linux.

+# Installation

-## Installation - Linux
+## Linux - From Binary
 1. Download the linux build from the most recent [release](https://github.com/Morpheus636/zeal_cli/releases)
+2. Create a directory `~/zeal-cli/`
+3. Copy the linux build to that directory.
-2. Give the file executable permissions using `chmod +x /path/to/executable`
+4. Give the file executable permissions (`chmod +x ~/zeal-cli/zeal-cli`)
-3. At this point, you can run the file explicitly with `/path/to/executable/`, but it's reccommended that you do the following:
-   1. Rename the executable to just `zeal-cli`.
-   2. Copy (or symlink) it to a location on PATH (I personally use `~/.local/bin/` but you can use whatever you want).
+5. Symlink it to a location on PATH (I personally use `~/.local/bin/`)
-   - These steps make it so you can run the executable as just `zeal-cli`

 ## Usage
-All usage information can be found by running the executable with the --help flag.
+Usage information can be found by running `zeal-cli --help`